How can I help?

 Assessment calendar whilst on placement

 From start of placement to the Progress Review Meet weekly to review new implementation and progress, reflects on observations consider what to implement in the following week and set targets for the following week.
-Targets should be informed by the expected progress statements.
-Mentors should judge if the student is on course to meet expected progress statements by the end of the placement.
+Targets should be informed by the expected progress statements. school-based Mentors should judge if the student is on course to meet expected progress statements by the end of the placement.
 Weekly meetings are recorded in PebblePad, including a Mentor comment.
 Monitor PebblePad – are suitable targets being set, does the student seem on course?

-Assemble evidence of progress on PebblePad.
+Assemble evidence of expected progress on PebblePad.

 Progress Review jointly agreed.

-Assemble evidence of progress/Teachers’ Standards on PebblePad – needs to be complete by the end of placement.
+Assemble evidence of progress / Teachers’ Standards on PebblePad – needs to be complete by the end of placement.

 Assessment and progression